Are You Ready To Change?

 A therapy session lasts 45 minutes, where you work on goals set during previous sessions.
 During this time, I may teach specific skills or discuss problems that have occurred recently.
 While working with children, I will talk to the parent alone at the beginning or end of the session and speak to the child individually.
 Therapy sessions are highly flexible and can be what you determine is needed.

-How Does Therapy Last?
+How Long Does Therapy Last?

 That depends on you, as therapy is individualized.
 It depends on the problems you are experiencing and how long you wish to see the therapist.
-However, therapy often lasts months to treat Internet Addiction and Autism as these are severe conditions.
+However, therapy often lasts months to treat Internet Addiction and Autism as these are chronic conditions.
 It is common for me to see Clients for six months or longer.
 However, depending on your need, I provide sessions weekly, twice a month, or monthly.

 How Much Does Therapy Cost?